rajeshso/eeitt/utils/deltaAutomation/ReadMe.md

    3. An output folder to store the files containing the records which could not be parsed.

-   4. The jar file which the script requires.

-2. The arguments that the script take are in the following format:

-   ./DeltaAutomation "full/path/to/inputFolder" "full/path/to/outputfolder" "full/path/to/badFolder" "fileName.xlsx"
+   4. Configure the above information in delta-automation/conf/application.conf

+2. Place the files to be processed in the input folder and enter the following:

+   ./delta-automation

    The files produced by this will be of the original name with a time stamp appended to them.

+   The files would be produced in the output folders